muhaylosemenyuk/celestiabridgeexplorer/README.md

 ## Project Description

 CelestiaBridge is a modular backend platform for collecting, processing, aggregating, and exporting analytical data about the Celestia network.
-The system automatically gathers metrics from various sources (otel metrics, APIs, CSV, GitHub), normalizes and stores them in a structured database, and provides a unified CLI for import, export, and analytics.
+The system automatically gathers metrics from various sources (otel metrics, APIs, JSON, GitHub), normalizes and stores them in a structured database, and provides a unified CLI for import, export, and analytics.
 The main goal is to provide a single point of data collection and preparation for dashboards, monitoring, research, and analytics automation for Celestia.

 **Key Features:**
-- Collects metrics from otel metrics, APIs, CSV, GitHub Releases
+- Collects metrics from otel metrics, APIs, JSON, GitHub Releases
 - Validator and delegation data collection and analysis
 - Advanced filtering and analytics capabilities
 - Unified pipeline for data processing and normalization